bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UltimateTensileStrength_0eJN7IDD15sBhRJRd4TjCU/Documentation.md

-Indicates the maximum stress that a material or element can withstand while being stretched or pulled before breaking.
+Indicates the maximum stress that a material or element can withstand before breaking while being stretched or pulled.